Kkwon-SB/Algorithm/README.md

 # coding_practice
-this repo is made for recoding coding practice.
+This repo is made for recoding process solving coding problem.